+- Upadacitinib

 - Tofacitinib

 - Baricitinib

-- Upadacitinib

 - Biosimilar exemplar: infliximab-dyyb

 We sought clinical evidence on all the products listed above.
-We note, however, that biosimilar data are presented separately, given differences in study design and intent (i.e., non-inferiority vs. superiority) relative to clinical studies of the originator products.
+We note, however, that biosimilar data are presented separately, given differences in study design and intent (i.e., non-inferiority vs. superiority) relative to clinical studies of the reference products.
 We hope these biosimilar data are useful in framing a general discussion about the role of biosimilars and interchangeability status in RA.